 Santa Margherita, Minor basilica in Cortona, Italy.

-Santa Margherita is a minor basilica in Cortona with three doorways and a medieval rose window carved into its facade.
-The building sits at the edge of the town center, positioned near the Girifalco Fortress above.
+Santa Margherita is a minor basilica in Cortona, a hilltop town in Tuscany, with a 19th-century facade featuring three doorways and a medieval rose window.
+The building sits near the top of the old town, close to the Girifalco Fortress, and overlooks the rooftops and the surrounding countryside.

 The community of curious travelers